siddsach/siddsach.github.io/_pages/about.md

 ## tl;dr for what I do:

 * I am a data scientist in the bay area who's spent my career applying computational methods to problems that I care about.
-Currently, I'm working on making fish farming more sustainable at Aquabyte.
-Systems I've built in production have analyzed pests in millions of fish using computer vision and underwater cameras, directed hundreds of thousands of messages from patients to doctors for One Medical's telemedicine system, and classified and catalogued political opinions in news articles for hundreds of college kids for a startup I founded and got funding for in college.
-Right now, I'm particularly passionate about learning how to use data to enable vulnerable communities to adapt to climate change.
+* Systems I've built in production have analyzed pests in millions of fish using computer vision and underwater cameras, directed hundreds of thousands of messages from patients to doctors for One Medical's telemedicine system, and classified and catalogued political opinions in news articles for hundreds of college kids for a startup I founded and got funding for in college.
+* Recently, I've been particularly interested in learning how to use data to enable vulnerable communities to adapt to climate change.

-* Currently a Machine Learning Engineer at [Aquabyte](https://www.aquabyte.no/index.html) working on making salmon farming more sustainable with computer vision.
+* Currently, I'm working on making fish farming more sustainable at Aquabyte.
 Aquabyte was featured by Amazon CTO Werner Vogels as a leading startup working on sustainability, check out the link below!
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YZ_qJ5JFD3I/0.jpg)](https://www.youtube.com/watch?v=YZ_qJ5JFD3I)

 ### Miscellaneous
 * I've studied, worked, and lived in India, China, Singapore, New York, and rural Massachussets.